EmmettJT/sequences_behaviour/README.md

 ## Main data pipeline

 **1_process_bpod_output**

-Notebook script which takes the matlab output from running the behaviour and produces python readable processed data
+ - Notebook script which takes the matlab output from running the behaviour and produces python readable processed data

 **2_analyse_individual_sessions**

-Takes output files from process_bpod_output and returns analysis plots for each behavioural session
+- Takes output files from process_bpod_output and returns analysis plots for each behavioural session

 **3_analyse_across_sessions**

-same as step 2 but produces summary data across the sessions for each animal
+- Same as step 2 but produces summary data across the sessions for each animal

 **AcrossAnimal_analysis**

-takes the outputs from the first 3 steps and creates plots which compare the task abilities of multiple animals
+- Takes the outputs from the first 3 steps and creates plots which compare the task abilities of multiple animals

 **Tracking_analysis_examples**

-takes output from deeplabcut tracking: https://deeplabcut.github.io/DeepLabCut/README.html tracking points are the head of the mouse and each of the task relevant (5) behavioural ports.
+- Takes output from deeplabcut tracking: https://deeplabcut.github.io/DeepLabCut/README.html
+- Tracking points are the head of the mouse and each of the task relevant (5) behavioural ports.
-This script loads some example data, and goes step by step through processing and analysis to determine how stereotyped port to port movements were during the task.
+- This script loads some example data, and goes step by step through processing and analysis to determine how stereotyped port to port movements were during the task.
-See figure1 and supliments in our paper for some examples of applications of this analysis : [Replay of Procedural Experience is Independent of the Hippocampus](https://www.biorxiv.org/content/10.1101/2024.06.05.597547v1.full.pdf).
+- See figure1 and supliments in our paper for some examples of applications of this analysis : [Replay of Procedural Experience is Independent of the Hippocampus](https://www.biorxiv.org/content/10.1101/2024.06.05.597547v1.full.pdf).